top-100-film

 Semen Svashenko, Amvrosii Buchma, Dmytro Erdman, Serhii Petrov, Mykola Kuchynskyi, Mykola Nademskyi

-The film tells the story of the suppression of the Bolshevik uprising at the Arsenal factory in Kyiv by the Central Council troops.
-In the Soviet mythology, the uprising at the Arsenal is nothing less than the key episode in the scenario of Bolshevik martyrdom in Ukraine.
+The film Arsenal depicts the suppression of the Bolshevik uprising at the Arsenal factory in Kyiv by the troops of the Central Council of Ukraine.
+According to Soviet mythology, the Arsenal uprising is regarded as a pivotal episode illustrating Bolshevik martyrdom in Ukraine.

-However, it should be remembered that the uprising was not so much a citizen rebellion of the Kyivans against the Central Council, as a protest against it by the Russian workers instigated by the Bolsheviks, who were competing for power in Ukraine.
+However, it’s important to note that the uprising in question wasn’t a people’s revolt by Kyivans against the Central Council.
+Instead, it was a protest led by Russian workers instigated by the Bolsheviks, who were competing for power in Ukraine.

-Dovzhenko, fascinated by the ideas of national liberation and social revolution, placed the events of the uprising on the margins of the narrative, creating, after all, a flagship political film for the Ukrainian intelligentsia on both sides of the barricades of the civil war.
+Dovzhenko, driven by the ideals of national liberation and social revolution, positions the events of the uprising on the narrative’s periphery, crafting a pioneering political film catering to the Ukrainian intelligentsia on both sides of the civil war’s barricades.

-Among Dovzhenko’s works, this film is one of the most complicated in terms of its form.
-Filmed in 1928 by the legendary cameraman Danylo Demutskyi in the original scenery by Volodymyr Miuller, it made Dovzhenko famous not only in the Soviet Union but also in Western Europe and North America.
+Among Dovzhenko’s works, Arsenal stands out as the most intricate in terms of form.
+Filmed in 1928 by the legendary cameraman Danylo Demutskyi, using the sets by Volodymyr Miuller, it propelled Dovzhenko to fame not only in the Soviet Union but also in Western Europe and North America.

 The National Society of American Film Critics named Arsenal one of the five best films of 1929, alongside Karl Theodor Dreyer’s The Passion of Joan of Arc.